yaccob/ytools/README.md

 ```
 #### Other output formats

-Unfortunately when using the `json` or `python` output format the same selection can't produce valid `json` or `python` output.
+Unfortunately, when using the `json` or `python` output format the same selection can't produce valid `json` or `python` output.
 That's because neither json nor python support the concept of (multiple) documents:

 ```
 🎼  ytools -p '$..chapters[*].description' input.yaml -f json --json-options='{indent: 4}'